datopian/flowershow/site/content/docs/publish-tutorial.md

 npx flowershow@latest preview some-parent-dir
 ```

-After running this command, you will now be able to see your website on http://localhost:3000/ - it will reload every time you make some changes to your content.
+After running this command, you will now be able to see your website on http://localhost:3000/

+> [!note]
+> Note, that the site will auto reload each time you make some adjustments to files inside `.flowershow` folder.
+At the moment, your site will not hot reload upon changes to your content files though.
+This is something we may implement in the future, so if you'd like to see this feature, please let us know by starting a discussion or submitting an issue in our repo.

 If your ready to publish your site, you can now build it with the following command: